git-cola/git-cola/README.md

     brew reinstall pyqt@5

+You may also need to relink your pyqt installation:

+    brew link pyqt@5

 This is required when upgrading to a modern (post-10.11 El Capitan) Mac OS X.
 Homebrew now bundles its own Python3 installation instead of using the system-provided default Python.